PotLock/curatedotfun-landing/README.md

 # 🎮 curate.fun Landing Page

+Welcome to the curate.FUN landing page repository!
 This is the official website for curate.fun, a platform that allows anyone to create feeds with set approvers that turn into different content sources.

 ## ✨ Features